Networks-it-uc3m/L2S-M/descriptors/README.md

 # L2S-M Ping Pong example
 This section of L2S-M documentation provides an example that you can use in order to learn how to create virtual networks and attach pods to them.
-To do so, we are going to deploy a simple ping-pong application, where we will deploy two pods attached into a virtual network and test their connectivity.
+To do so, we are going to deploy a simple ping-pong application, where we will deploy two pods attached to a virtual network and test their connectivity.

-All the neccessary descriptors can be found in the *'./L2S-M/descriptors'* directory of this repository.
+All the necessary descriptors can be found in the *'./L2S-M/descriptors'* directory of this repository.

+This guide will assume that all commands are executed within the L2S-M directory.

 ### Creating our first virtual network